Dan Allen Cameras & Lenses

 November 30, 2019 Thoughts

 On my recent trip to Germany, I took 233 pictures with my new Nikon D3400.
 Only 25 of these were with the long zoom, the other 208 being with the 27-83mm.
-(I will use 35mm equivalents.)
+(These are 35mm equivalents.)
 I took 1,101 pictures with my new iPhone 11 Pro.

 The Nikon photos are better when there is a lot of light, but the iPhone 11 Pro is terrific in low-light now, and while its three cameras offer 14mm f/2.4, 26mm f/1.8, and 52mm f/2.0, it can also digitally zoom to 270mm.
 There is a lot of noise in the zoomed shots.
 The ultra-wide 14mm is not very sharp outside of the center.
 The 26mm and 52mm however are really quite good.
 I wish the iPhone had an optical 300mm rather than the 14mm.